Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Colossians 2:11, "In whom also ye are circumcised with the circumcision made without hands, in putting off the body of the sins of the flesh by the circumcision of Christ:"

-Children of Gentile Converts
+Children of Converts from the Northern Ten Tribes

 First of all, the New Testament issue of circumcision always concerned justification by faith vs. justification by works.
 No other issue concerning circumcision was in question.
 Second, Acts 21:21 proves Paul never meant for people to believe circumcision was abolished.
 It reads: